Latil

-Automobiles Industriels Latil, commonly known as Latil, was a French manufacturer of commercial and military vehicles created to manage the assets of the defunct Compagnie Française d'Mecánique et d'Automobiles, to market Georges Latil's avant-train Latil, an early front-wheel drive system.
+Automobiles Industrielles Latil, commonly known as Latil, was a French manufacturer of commercial and military vehicles created to manage the assets of the defunct Compagnie Française d'Mécanique et d'Automobiles, to market Georges Latil's avant-train Latil, an early front-wheel drive system.
 The company was established in 1909 by entrepreneur Charles Blum as Charles Blum & Cie.
-It started to use Automobiles Industriels Latil in the 1910s as a trading name.
+It started to use Automobiles Industrielles Latil in the 1910s as a trading name.
 The company started to produce military vehicles by the 1910s and commercial ones in great numbers by the end of World War I. In 1928, the company adopted its trading name as its legal name.
 It was dissolved in 1955 after being merged into the Saviem group.

 History

 Early years and predecessors

 In 1898, Georges Latil and Aloïs Korn established an enterprise in Marseille (Korn et Latil) to market a Latil invention, the avant-train Latil, a kit to convert carriages into front-wheel drive vehicles.
-In 1901, Latil and Korn moved its operations to Levallois-Perret and created the Compagnie Française d'Mecánique et d'Automobiles to sell it in Paris.
+In 1901, Latil and Korn moved its operations to Levallois-Perret and created the Compagnie Française d'Mécanique et d'Automobiles to sell it in Paris.
 Despite an initial success, the company was declared bankrupt.
 By 1905, Charles Blum became an investor and administrator of the company's assets.
 In 1909, he took over the assets and created a new company called Charles Blum & Cie. to manage them.
 He kept Georges Latil and his brother Lazare as part of the technical managing team.
-In June 1912, the company was reorganised as a société en commandite par actions and renamed Charles Blum & Cie S.C.A., later trading as Automobiles Industriels Latil.
+In June 1912, the company was reorganised as a société en commandite par actions and renamed Charles Blum & Cie S.C.A., later trading as Automobiles Industrielles Latil.
 That same year, Blum established another company to operate a fleet of vehicles equipped with the avant-train Latil.
 In 1914, Latil opened a new, larger production plant in Suresnes to replace Levallois-Perret.
 The Suresnes plant had 20,000 square metres (m^{2}) of covered area in a site of 30,000 m^{2}.